EvoCourtney/website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am graduating with my Ph.D. in Psychology from The University of Texas in May 2022.
+I am graduating with my Ph.D. in Psychology from The University of Texas in the Summer of 2022.

 I leverage evolutionary theory, mixed-methods study design, and applied statistics to answer all of my research questions.